-- One start bit
+- 1 start bit

 - 5, 6, 7, 8, or 9 data bits

-- No, even, or odd parity bit
+- no, even or odd parity bit

-- One or two stop bits
+- 1 or 2 stop bits

 A frame starts with the start bit followed by the least significant data bit.
 Then the next data bits, up to a total of nine, are succeeding, ending with the most significant bit.
 If enabled, the parity bit is inserted after the data bits, before the stop bits.
 When a complete frame is transmitted, it can be directly followed by a new frame, or the communication line can be set to an idle (high) state.
-Figure 19-4 on page 171 illustrates the possible combinations of the frame formats.
+Figure 17-4 illustrates the possible combinations of the frame formats.
 Bits inside brackets are optional.